PerformanC/FrequenC/docs/API.md

   - `endpoint` - String: The Discord voice server endpoint.
   - `session_id` - String: The Discord voice server session ID.
   - `token` - String: The Discord voice server token.
+- `track` - String: The encoded track of the current playing track.

 > [!WARNING]
 > The `endpoint`, `session_id` and `token` are Discord voice server specific, and should not be shared with anyone.
 However they're only temporarily confidential.